-To find the attachment’s tech specs and get a sense of how different brands perform, talk to your local sales specialist, check dealer websites and Google the attachment for reviews.
-You can also search on YouTube for manufacturer, dealer and even customer videos showcasing the attachments.
+To find the attachment’s tech specs and get a sense of how different brands perform, talk to your local sales specialist, check dealer websites, and Google the attachment for reviews.
+You can also search on YouTube for manufacturer, dealer, and even customer videos showcasing the attachments.

-Note that attachments are often compatible on competitive machinery, meaning you can mix and match heavy equipment brands with different attachment brands.
+Note that attachments are often compatible with competitive machinery, meaning you can mix and match heavy equipment brands with different attachment brands.
 So, if you have a non-Cat Skid Steer you can still choose a Cat attachment for it (working with your Finning sales specialist to ensure compatibility).
 This opens up the possibilities when it comes to finding the specs and deal that’s right for your business.

 What About Non-Technical Evaluation Criteria?